Integrations

 Now you’ve built a full customer service chatbot powered by an autonomous AI agent, who uses your knowledge sources to answer customer queries.
 It can also use the provided information to search for and edit or create customer data.

 But there’s still one crucial customer service feature missing – the human fallback options.
-If you’ve used other customer service Flows, you might’ve noticed most of them include human handoff of notification email components.
+If you’ve used other customer service Flows, you might’ve noticed most of them include human handoff or notification email components.
 In HubSpot, this is done a bit differently.

 To make sure human agents can easily take over from the chatbot when needed, you’ll want to create a dedicated FlowHunt user inside HubSpot and auto-assign messages.
 This setup keeps the handoff smooth and ensures your agents are always looped in at the right moment.